SENSUIKAN!

 11 January 1942:

-The I-26 arrives at Kwajalein to refuel and take on provisions in company with the I-15, I-17 and the I-23.
-That same day, LtCdr J. H. Willingham's USS TAUTOG (SS-191) spots three IJN subs going into Kwajalein, one of which may have been the I-26.
+The I-26 arrives at Kwajalein to refuel and take on provisions in company with I-15, I-17 and I-23.
+She also embarks Type 95 oxygen torpedoes.

 January 1942: "Operation K-1" - Flying Boat Attack on Pearl Harbor: